Ultan-Kearns/ultan-kearns/README.md

 + I'm a Salesforce Ranger
 + I've formally worked for Johnson & Johnson & Kerry Group
-+ I have a Postgraduate Certificate in Artificial Intelligence and I have completed a Masters in Computing in Big Data Analytics and Artificial Intelligence, currently awaiting grade.
++ I have a Postgraduate Certificate in Artificial Intelligence and I have a Masters in Computing in Big Data Analytics and Artificial Intelligence.
 + Obsessed with technology, video games and music - Can't beat Radiohead, Oasis, or Joy Division!
 + Always up for collaborating on different projects and learning new things!
 + I love reading checkout my Goodreads Profile here: https://www.goodreads.com/user/show/24708247-ultan - If you know any good books feel free to message me your suggestions
 + I love working out and self-improvement
++ I currently work as a full-stack developer at Revium

 Feel free to also checkout my webpage!
 It has a portfolio of my projects and my contact information.